agentsoz/matsim-melbourne/network/data/README.md

 # Network generation data

 This directory contains inputs files required to generate a MATSim network for Melbourne.
-Depending on which stage of the process you want to start and what functions are going to be used during network generation, here you need to have relevant inputs.
+Depending on which step of the process you want to start and what functions are going to be used during network generation, here you need to have relevant inputs.

 ## How to populate